 Location: Located in Hart County - in the heart of the Conservancy’s highest-priority portion of the Green River basin - which includes the upper Green River, its tributaries and portions of Mammoth Cave National Park.

-Size: 276 acres; 166 acres are owned by Kentucky Wild Rivers Program and 100 acres owned by The Nature Conservancy
+Size: 266 acres; 166 acres owned by Kentucky Wild Rivers Program and 100 acres owned by The Nature Conservancy

-Milestones: The Conservancy bought the original tracts comprising the Davis Bend Preserve – the B.J. and W.O.
-Buckner tracts– in 2000.
-It purchased additional property, the Reece tract, in 2002.
-In 2011, the Conservancy completed a master plan for the preserve and a new Green River Conservation Center.
+Milestones: The Conservancy bought the original tracts–-the B.J. and W.O.
+Buckner tracts–- comprising the Davis Bend Nature Preserve in 2000, and purchased additional property, the Reece tract, in 2002.
+In 2011, the Conservancy completed a master plan for the nature preserve.

 Partners: Kentucky Wild Rivers Program

 Check out our version of conservation candid camera!